jacobmen/portfolio/README.md

-This is the repo with all the code to my website: [jacobmen.xyz](jacobmen.xyz).
+This is the repo with all the code to my website: [jacobmen.xyz](https://jacobmen.xyz/)